Scotland County, North Carolina: Transportation

 Scotland County will be served in the future by the two Interstate Highways of Interstate 73, planned to cross the county border for a short distance in the southwest; and Interstate 74, currently designated in the county as Future I-74.
 The current highways serving the county are U.S. Route 15 (Bus.), US 74 (Bus.), US 401 (Bus.), US 501, North Carolina Highway 71, NC 79, NC 44, and NC 381.
 County government supports a public transport bus service, the Scotland County Area Transit System.
 Airplane facilities are provided by the Laurinburg–Maxton Airport.
 Local railways are operated by CSX Transportation and the Laurinburg and Southern Railroad.
 The longest straight stretch of railroad track in the United States, spanning 78.86 miles, connects Wilmington to the east with the Scotland community of Old Hundred.

 Education

 Scotland County Schools operates public schools in the area.
 As of 2023, the system operates 10 schools and serves 5,592 students.
 The district was classified by the North Carolina Department of Public Instruction as low-performing in 2021, but its rank improved past low-performing status in 2022.
+Scotland County is home to the historic Laurinburg Institute, the oldest black preparatory school still active in the United States, established in September 1904.
 The county hosts a satellite campus of the Richmond Community College and the now defunct St. Andrews University, a private liberal arts school.
 According to the 2021 American Community Survey, an estimated 15.3 percent of county residents have attained a bachelor's degree or higher level of education.